Letter of Recommendation Template

 A Teacher Recommendation Letter endorses an educator for a position at an educational institution, such as an elementary school or high school.

-The letter should mention teaching credentials and mention what makes the teacher the best candidate.
+The letter should highlight the teacher's credentials and why they are the best candidate.

 It’s also possible to mention how well the teacher relates with their students, and you should also mention any of the applicant’s impressive achievements.